Empire Glassworks Dragon Wrapped Worked Glass Spoon Hand Pipe

 Types of Glass Hand Pipes

-Spoons are the standard, ubiquitous glass hand pipes that are recognizable by their linear design.
-A variety of spoons from basic shapes to artistic pieces, like the Empire Glassworks’ owl pipe, are available through Glass City Pipes.
-Another popular type of hand pipe is the Sherlock Sherlocks are shaped like a saxophone and are fashioned after the old-timey pipe the detective from which it draws its name would puff on.
-The curve allows for more cooling time before the smoke is inhaled by the user.
-There are other famous shapes as well, such as the long and thin Gandalf, and more.
+Spoons are the standard, ubiquitous hand pipes that are easily recognizable by their linear design.
+A variety of spoons from basic shapes to artistic pieces, like the Empire Glassworks’ owl pipe, are available to buy online through Glass City Pipes.
+Another popular type of hand pipe is the Sherlock.
+These are shaped like a saxophone and are fashioned after the old-timey pipe the very same detective would puff on.
+The curve on such a vintage-inspired pipe allows for more cooling time before the smoke is inhaled by the user.
+There are other famous inspired shapes as well, such as the long and thin Gandalf, and more.
 Browse all of our glass hand pipes to see the wide variety of styles and designs that Glass City Pipes has to offer.